Werbewoche.ch: This year you are taking on the role of jury president for the Effie Awards. What does this function entail?

 No, deliberately not.
 I sift through all the entries at the same time, shortly before the first day of judging.
-Then my impressions and insights are still fresh.
+Then my impressions and findings are still fresh.

 The world is in turmoil; it feels as if not one stone is left upon another.
 The pandemic has worn us down, the war in the heart of Europe is tearing people apart.
 Do the circumstances have an influence on the works that you and your jury team have to evaluate?

 It may be that some of the works focus on other goals.
 In addition, I expect campaigns that would not have been created at all without the aforementioned crises.
 Of course, the jury team does not live isolated from the real world and is indirectly influenced by the circumstances.
 However, the basic criteria for the evaluation remain unchanged.

 The Effie honors the most effective, goal-oriented work.
 Please classify the role of creativity, strategy and measurability of a marketing measure in the field of tension of effectiveness.